MicrosoftDocs/PowerShell-Docs/gallery/how-to/finding-packages/searching-by-compatibility.md

 keywords:  gallery,powershell,cmdlet,psgallery
 title:  Packages with compatible PowerShell Editions or Operating System
 ---
-# Packages with compatible PowerShell Editions or Operating System
+# Packages with compatible PowerShell Editions or Operating Systems

 Starting with version 5.1, PowerShell is available in different editions which denote varying feature sets and platform compatibilities.